Confidence bands for multivariate and time dependent inverse regression models: Introduction

 where $\varepsilon$ is a random error, the operation $*$ denotes convolution, $\psi$ is a given square integrable function and the object of interest is the function $f$ itself.
 An important and interesting application of the inverse regression model (\ref{mod1}) is the recovery of images from imaging devices such as astronomical telescopes or fluorescence microscopes in biology.
 In these cases, the observed, uncorrected image is always at least slightly blurry due to the physical characteristics of the propagation of light at surfaces of mirrors and lenses in the telescope.
-In this application the variable $x$ represents the pixel of a CCD and we can only observe a blurred version of the true image modeled by the function $f$.
-In the corresponding mathematical model the observed image is (at least approximately) a convolution of the real image with the so-called point-spread-function $\psi$, i.e. an inverse problem with convolution operator.
+In this application, the variable $x$ represents the pixel of a CCD and we can only observe a blurred version of the true image modeled by the function $f$.
+In the corresponding mathematical model, the observed image is (at least approximately) a convolution of the real image with the so-called point spread function $\psi$, that is, an inverse problem with convolution operator.

 The inference problem regarding the function $f$ is called inverse problem with stochastic noise.
 In recent years, the problem of estimating the regression function $f$ has become an important field of research, where the main focus is on a one dimensional predictor.
-Several authors propose Bayesian methods (\cite{berbocdes2009}; \cite{kaisom2005}) and construct estimators using tools from nonparametric curve estimation (\cite{mairuy1996}; \cite{cavalier2008}; \cite{bishohmunruy2007}).
-Further inference methods, in particular the construction of confidence intervals and confidence bands, are much less developed. \cite{birbishol2010} have constructed uniform confidence bands for the function $f$ with a one-dimensional predictor.
+Several authors propose Bayesian methods (Bertero \textit{et al.} \cite {berbocdes2009}, Kaipio and Somersalo \cite{kaisom2005}) and construct estimators using tools from nonparametric curve estimation (Mair and Ruymgaart \cite{mairuy1996}, Cavalier \cite{cavalier2008}, Bissantz \textit{et al.} \cite{bishohmunruy2007}).
+Further inference methods, in particular the construction of confidence intervals and confidence bands, are much less developed.
+Birke \textit{et al.} \cite{birbishol2010} have constructed uniform confidence bands for the function $f$ with a one-dimensional predictor.